openwisp/openwisp-utils/docs/developer/using-admin-theme.rst

         },
     ]

-Supplying custom CSS and JS for the admin theme
+Supplying Custom CSS and JS for the Admin Theme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add ``openwisp_utils.admin_theme.context_processor.admin_theme_settings`` to